ratchet-stpup/CinnamonTools/Applets/0dyseus@QuickMenu/README.md

 - **Allow sub-menus to each have their own icon:** Read the section called *How to set a different icon for each sub-menu* for details about the usage of this option.
 - **Name for the file containing the icons for sub-menus:** Read the section called *How to set a different icon for each sub-menu* for details about the usage of this option.
 - **Ignore sub folders:** If enabled, the sub folders found inside the main folder will be ignored and sub-menus will not be created.
+- **Auto-hide opened sub-menus:** If enabled, the previously opened sub-menu will be automatically closed.
+It will only work with sub-menus created at the first level.
+Sub-menus inside other sub-menus are not affected.

 #### Image featuring different icons for each sub-menu and different icon sizes